geomlattice/marktext/README.md

 These markdown files are intended to be data that can be used in scripts but also experienced easily by most devices with web browsers and an internet connection.
 There is a balance here between optimizing for command line bliss and ease of access more broadly.
 I am attempting to structure everything so that these seeming dualities become monadic and reach a nice harmony.

+I plan to build a wiki from the text in the markdown.
+This information can be processed further into data structures.